Volunteer With Us

 What to bring

-For a volunteer session you must bring gloves and a face mask.
-You only have to wear the mask when physical distancing of 2 metres can't be maintained.
-We suggest you wear clothes that you don't mind getting a bit dirty in case you're kneeling in the dirt or it's muddy after a rain (this includes closed-toe shoes that you don't mind getting a bit dirty).
+For a volunteer session you should have gardening gloves, and we suggest you wear clothes that you don't mind getting a bit dirty in case you're kneeling in the dirt or it's muddy after a rain.
+Closed toed shoes are required.
 Also, bring a reusable bag (grocery store bag) to put some produce in for when you go home.
 A water bottle and sunscreen is good to bring as well.
-Other than that you don't need anything - we provide all the tools, which will be sanitized at the end of each shift.
+Other than that you don't need anything - we provide all the tools.

 Volunteers adding compost and mulch to our fruit trees in the spring.